Daily Prices & Stats

 Scroll right to see more. > >

-¹ A Fund's 30-Day Yield is calculated by dividing the net investment income per share during the preceding 30 days by the net asset value per share on the last day of the period.
+¹ A Fund's 30-Day Yield, sometimes referred to as "standardized yield" or "SEC yield,” is expressed as an annual percentage rate using a method of calculation adopted by the Securities and Exchange Commission (SEC).
 The 30-Day Yield provides an estimate of a Fund's investment income rate, but may not equal the actual income distribution rate.
-Without the voluntary expense cap, the 30-Day Yield for Sextant Short-Term Bond Fund would have been 0.35%, Sextant Bond Income Fund would have been 2.05%, and Sextant Global High Income Fund would have been 3.96%.
+Without the voluntary expense cap, the 30-Day Yield for Saturna Sustainable Bond Fund would have been 3.59% , Saturna Sustainable Equity Fund would have been 0.00%, Sextant Bond Income Fund would have been 2.30% , Sextant Global High Income Fund would have been 2.76% , Sextant Short-Term Bond Fund would have been 0.41% .

 A Few Words About Risk